 Calling the Newly Defined Function

 The last step is to invoke the newly defined function.
 Note that the collision function should be called when a circle comes into contact with a rectangle, as well as when a rectangle comes into contact with a circle.
-For this reason, you must modify both the the RigidRectangle class in rigid_rectangle_collision.js, and the RigidCircle class in rigid_circle_collision.js.
+For this reason, you must modify both the RigidRectangle class in rigid_rectangle_collision.js, and the RigidCircle class in rigid_circle_collision.js.

 In the src/engine/rigid_shapes folder, edit rigid_rectangle_collision.js, modify the collisionTest() function to call the newly defined collideRectCirc() when the parameter is a circle shape.